$K_1(Var)$ is presented by stratified birational equivalences: Abstract

 \section{Abstract}

 This paper provides a complete presentation of $K_1(\Var)$, the $K_1$ group of varieties, resolving and simplifying a problem left open in \cite{ZakhK1}.
-Our approach adapts Gillet-Grayson's $G$-Construction to define an un-delooped $K$-theory spectrum of varieties.
+Our approach adapts Gillet-Grayson's $G$-Construction to define an un-delooped $K$-theory space of varieties.
 There are two levels on which one can read the present paper.
 On a technical level, we streamline and extend previous results on the $K$-theory of exact categories to a broader class of categories, including $\Var$.
 On a more conceptual level, our investigations bring into focus an interesting generalisation of automorphisms (``double exact squares'') which generate $K_1$.
-For varieties, this isolates a subclass of birational equivalences which we call {\em stratified}, but the construction extends to a wide range of non-additive contexts (e.g. $o$-minimal structures, definable sets etc.).
+For varieties, this corresponds to what we call stratified birational equivalences, but the construction extends to a wide range of non-additive contexts (e.g. $o$-minimal structures, definable sets etc.).
 This raises a challenging question: what kind of information do these generalised automorphisms calibrate?

 Our understanding of $K$-theory is changing.
 Recent efforts to extend tools from classical algebraic $K$-theory to non-additive settings have led us to make decisions on what its essential features are.
 One perspective, influenced by Waldhausen's $S_\bullet$-construction \cite{Wald}, is that $K$-theory is a framework for analysing the finite assembly and disassembly of objects; non-additive applications of this insight can be found in Campbell's $\widetilde{S}_\bullet$-construction \cite{Campbell} as well as Zakharevich's Assemblers \cite{ZakhAss}.
 A related perspective emphasises the view that $K$-theory breaks an object into two types of pieces.
 This underpins Campbell-Zakharevich's framework of {\em CGW categories} \cite{CGW}, which formalises key similarities between exact categories and the category of varieties $\Var_k$.